Movietone Act:

 Paramount Famous Lasky Corporation.
 1 reel.

-This animation presents parodies on the commonly heard radio programs of the day, such as the exercise programs, the musical programs, and the bedtime story.
+This animation presents parodies on the commonly heard radio programs of the day, such as the exercise programs, the music programs, and the bedtime story.
+The sypnosis sheet submitted to the New York censorship board describes the film best:

 Murray is heard in several parts of the film.
-He sings in the opening chorus, speaks in an Italian accent when the fish exercises in a bowl, and hosts the exercise program when the spider wakes up: "Now, for the next exercise: open the window, place your teeth on the dresser, rest the left knee on the right hip, and twist both ankles slowly around the neck several times!"
-He is also the evil narrator when the children of mice listen to the bedtime story: "This is the bedtime story dears, so hold onto your beds and open your ears.
+He sings in the opening chorus, speaks in an Italian accent when the fish exercises in a bowl, and hosts the exercise program when the spider wakes up: "Now, for the next exercise: open the window, place your teeth on the dresser, rest the left knee on the right hip, and twist both ankles slowly around the neck several times..."
+He is also the evil narrator when the children of bears listen to the bedtime story: "This is the bedtime story dears, so hold onto your beds and open your ears.
 It's about a great big hairy ape, who sneaks in at night from the fire escape.
-If he picks on you your name is mud, he's strong and mean and he's out for blood…" (The radio comes alive and eats the children!)
-James Stanley is also heard in parts of the film, most notably as the frog announcer.
+If he picks on you your name is mud, he's strong and mean and he's out for blood…" James Stanley is also heard in parts of the film, most distinctively as the frog announcer.

 Screen Songs: